Obada111/competitive-programming/README.md

 Daily small practice beats rare long sessions.

 ## ✔ 13.
 Improvement Takes Time
-Every strong competitor struggled at the start.
+Everyone struggles at the start.
 Stay patient, stay dedicated — and you will improve.

 ---